S-a-m-i-0/Emotion_analysis/README.md

 - Training Epochs: 3

 ## Dataset
+- used dataset from Kaggle containing 500,000 plus value-labled pair to train the model
 - Preprocessed to remove noise, punctuation, and stopwords.
 - Tokenized and padded sequences for uniformity.
 - Labels are one-hot encoded for six emotion categories.